 Brizo Faucet Warranty

-The Brizo faucet warranty is for the "lifetime" of the original buyer.
+The warranty is for the "lifetime" of the original buyer.
 "Lifetime" is strangely defined, however as

 "… for as long as the original consumer purchaser owns the home in which the faucet was first installed …"

-The warranty fully complies with the Magnuson-Moss Warranty Act (15 U.S.C. §2308), the U.S. federal law that dictates the minimum content of and sets the rules for consumer product warranties in the United States, (but not in Canada) – except in one particular.
+The warranty largely complies with the Magnuson-Moss Warranty Act (15 U.S.C. §2308), the U.S. federal law that dictates the minimum content of and sets the rules for consumer product warranties in the United States, (but not in Canada).

-The company claims (in bold print) that its warranty is the "exclusive remedy" for faucet defects.
+The company claims (in bold print so you can't miss it) that its warranty is the "exclusive remedy" for faucet defects.

-The Federal Trade Commission, the agency that oversees consumer warranties in the U.S., has repeatedly warned that claims that a written warranty is the sole or exclusive remedy for a defective consumer product are deceptive but has so far not taken any action against violators.
+The Federal Trade Commission, the agency that oversees consumer warranties in the U.S., has repeatedly warned that claims that a written warranty is the sole or exclusive remedy for a defective consumer product are deceptive.

 JDPower Logo In 2022 J. D. Power awarded Delta's U.S. customer service its certification for providing an "outstanding customer service experience."